Course Title: Computer Architecture and Organisation

 Prerequisite: You are required to have successfully completed EEET2256 Introduction to Embedded Systems or equivalent.
 This is not an enforced prerequisite.

-It will be assumed that you can design and build combinatorial and sequential digital circuits, develop simple computer interfaces, and develop embedded software using assembler and cross-compilation.
+It will be assumed that you can design and build combinatorial and sequential digital circuits, develop simple computer interfaces, and software.

-This course builds on introductory work course EEET2256 Introduction to Embedded Systems to closely examine computer architecture, computer organisation, and design and operations of microprocessor itself, with an emphasis on embedded systems applications. the detailed operation of the microprocessor itself.
+This course builds on introductory work done in EEET2256 Introduction to Embedded Systems by closely examining the architecture and organisation, and the design and operations of microprocessors.
 You would be well advised to take this course if you are considering a future that would involve specification, design or low level coding of embedded systems.
-If you are considering majoring in computer systems engineering, this course leads on to further advanced studies such as EEET2166 Real Time Systems Engineering, EEET2162 Advanced Digital Design 1, and EEET2370 Wireless Sensor Networks and the Internet of Things, as well as courses in various application areas of computer engineering where embedded systems and real time performance are required in 4th year.
+If you are considering majoring in computer systems engineering, this course leads on to further advanced studies such as EEET2166 Real Time Systems Engineering, EEET2162 Advanced Digital Design 1, and EEET2370 Wireless Sensor Networks and the Internet of Things, as well as courses in various application areas of computer engineering where embedded systems and real time performance are required.

 - Computer instruction set architecture